 When playing a track, the wattage travels to your dome piece (via the drivers) and is then converted to the analog sound that you hear.

 This little puppy boasts 775mW of total power, making it one of the best tiny portable options with a wide variety of headphones and Impedance ranges.

-Speaking of songs, how the heck does it sound?
+Speaking of, how the heck does it sound?

 In a word, excellent.

 Because the CEntrance utilizes Asynchronous USB, what’s known as jitter (basically timing errors in the conversion that lead to distortion) is less likely given that the DAC is controlling the flow of data rather than your PC.

 - Recommended: What is Jitter In Audio?

 Instead of it being pushed through by your PC, it’s pulled by the DAC in a more fluid manner.

 - Related: Beginners Guide: What is a USB DAC?